ilnehc96/HKU-DASC7606-A2/README.md

 python main.py --train_file dataset/train.json --predict_file dataset/test.json --model_type bert --model_name_or_path output/  --output_dir output/eval/ --version_2_with_negative --do_eval --do_lower_case
 ```

 Ps.
-The argument `model_name_or_path` here should be the ourput saving directory in training to load saved checkpoint, and `output_dir` is the directory to save evaluation results.
+The argument `model_name_or_path` here should be the output saving directory in training to load saved checkpoint, and `output_dir` is the directory to save evaluation results.